Last updated 15th May 2019

 As you get older, taking out life insurance can get more expensive.
 Even the fittest 50 something isn’t going to be around for as long as they were in their 30s and that makes you a greater risk to the insurer.
-Over 50s life insurance can offer a more affordable way to protect what matters at this stage in life.
+Life insurance for over 50s can offer a more affordable way to protect what matters at this stage in life.

 By the time you reach your 50s, your life insurance needs may have changed.
 Where once keeping a roof over your family’s head was the priority, today the children may have flown the nest and the mortgage may be coming to an end.

 These days, you may be concerned about how your loved ones may cope with funeral costs or want to leave a little something for them to remember you by and over 50 insurance could be the solution.

 What is over 50 life cover?